sshortess/Handy-Utilities/README.md

 Handy-Utilities
 ===============

-A set of utilities I've written/found that tend to come in handy.
+A set of utilities and macros I've written/found that tend to come in handy.